radiofrance/rf-liquidsoap/README.md

 ## Monitoring

-Multiple endpoints are provided for the monitoring of the stack.
+Multiple endpoints are provided for the supervision of the stack.
 Most of them are based on the following prometheus metrics, created in the Liquidsoap scripts.

-### Exported Prometheus metrics in Liquidsoap
+### Exported Prometheus metrics in the Liquidsoap script

 | Name                                        | Type    | Description                            |
 |-------------------------------------------- | ------- | -------------------------------------- |